ambermehra/vagrantbox/README.md

 │       └── attributes
 │           └── default.rb
 ├── packer-vagrant-al2bx.pkr.hcl    # Packer template for building the box
-└── README.md                       # This file
+├── Vagrantfile                     # Vagranfile which can use to launch box virtual box VM └── README.md                       # This file
 ```